RenaudLN/dash-pydantic-form/README.md

 Need more examples?
 [See the pull request introducing this feature.](https://github.com/RenaudLN/dash-pydantic-form/pull/130)

-## Contributing

-This project uses [pixi](https://pixi.sh/latest/) to manage the environment.
-Install the pixi cli with

 ## Dirty Field Tracking

 This package tracks which fields have been changed (“dirty fields”) in your form.
 When a field value is updated, its path is recorded—allowing you to identify and submit only changed data.